• Skip to primary navigation

 Ingredients

-• Orzo: The rice-shaped pasta, also known as risoni or kritharaki (Greek counterpart), is made from durum wheat.
+• Risoni: The rice-shaped pasta, also known as orzo or kritharaki (Greek counterpart), is made from durum wheat.
 Although they resemble large grains of rice, they are classified as pasta and are prepared accordingly.

 • Tomatoes: I would recommend using smaller tomatoes, such as cherry tomatoes.
 Not only are they visually more pleasing, but also have a more intense flavor.
 Of course, you are more than welcome to use “regular” tomatoes, just keep in mind that they have a higher water content and might add some unwanted sogginess.